 Charitable Gift Funds Canada Foundation (the "Foundation") is an independent, non-profit organization registered as a public foundation under the Income Tax Act (Canada) (the "Act") and accordingly is exempt from income taxes provided certain requirements of the Act are met.
-The Foundation was incorporated without share capital under the Canada Corporations Act on February 17, 2003.
+The Foundation was incorporated without share capital under the Canada Corporations Act on February 17, 2003 and continued under the Canada Not-for-profit Corporations Act on July 8, 2014.